 My wife had followed my direction and found the same path as I did, but stopped where the stone steps began their steep descent.

-“Let’s get back to the car.
-I’m cold and the fog is starting to scare me,” my wife said.
+“Let’s go.
+I’m cold and the fog is starting to spook me,” my wife said.
 “Maybe we’ll see her along the road on the way back.”

 As we drove away, we were lucky there was no traffic as we could barely see ten feet in front of us.
 But the lower we drove, the more the fog dissipated until we finally broke out into a clear sky near the saddle where the main road had forked to Doi Tung.
 Unsurprisingly, we didn’t see the old woman.